roshansamuel/saras/README.md

 Installing the ``yaml-cpp`` package will require ``cmake``.
 It is best to build the package within a temporary ``build/`` directory to avoid disturbing the source files.
-After navigating to the folder created by cloning the ``yaml-cpp`` Git repository, execute the following steps:
+After navigating to the folder created by cloning the ``yaml-cpp`` repository, execute the following steps:

 ```
 mkdir build